llnbn/llnbn/README.md

 ### Hi there, I'm Allan! 👋.
-I've a bachelor's degree in computer engineering.
+I've a bachelor's degree in computer engineering.<br/>
 I'm enthusiast on competitive programming and computation theory.<br/>
 I program mainly in Java with a focus on the development of backend web systems.<br/>

 💻 Software Engineer @ LSD | UFCG.<br/>